NFL Investigating Laser Pointed at Tom Brady During Patriots' Win vs. Chiefs

 Brady and the Patriots pulled out a 37-31 victory in overtime to advance to their third consecutive Super Bowl.

 This is not the first time a laser has come into question at an NFL game.
-In 2014, the NFL launched an investigation after Buffalo Bills players revealed they had a laser pointed at them during a contest against the Detroit Lions at Ford Field.
+In 2014, the NFL launched an investigation after Buffalo Bills players said they had a laser pointed at them during a contest against the Detroit Lions at Ford Field.

 A teenage fan later pleaded guilty to a misdemeanor disorderly conduct charge, and he received a lifetime ban from Ford Field as well as a $235 fine and 80 hours of community service.